Mastering Thyroid Health: How Levothyroxine Helps with Low Thyroid

 The goal of treatment is to resolve symptoms, normalize TSH and avoid over-treatment; excessive doses of thyroid hormone will cause hyperthyroidism.

-The drug of choice for hypothyroidism is levothyroxine sodium (T4).
+The drug of choice for hypothyroidism is levothyroxine (T4).
 Levothyroxine is a synthetic (man-made) version of the thyroxine hormone.
 It replaces thyroxine when your thyroid gland cannot produce it and prevents hypothyroidism symptoms.

 How is Levothyroxine Taken?